nabil828/comp1537-w22-repo/w10_nodejs-tutorial/readme.md

 ```
 app.listen(5000)
 ```
-**OR** even better, add a call back function as a second argument to the previous `listen` function so we can print out any errors on the run time:
+**OR** even better, add a callback function as a second argument to the previous `listen` function so we can print out any errors on the run time:
 ```
 app.listen(5000, function(err){
   if(err) console.log(err);